patteeraL/Digital-Certificates-and-VPN-Lab/README.md

  5. Now, Client A and Client B can access the Internet through the NAT interface of Server A and Server B, respectively.

+#### In this project, I will provide you only the following files:

+- **`ipsec.conf`**: The IPsec configuration file for both Server A and Server B. This file contains settings for establishing VPN connections, but it doesn’t hold sensitive information like private keys or passwords.

+- **`iptables.sh`**: The firewall script used to configure the firewall rules for both Server A and Server B.

+The certificates needed for the VPN setup (e.g., server certificates, client certificates, and CA certificates) are not included in this repository for security reasons.

+If you follow the instructions in this repository, you will be able to create and sign the certificates on your own.

+Good luck!